 A: You are right.
 Turn down the offer as it violates EagleBank's gift limit as this gift exceeds \$250.
 Report this to the Ethics Office.

-the Company.
+any relationship with the Company confidential unless otherwise approved by the Company.
 All suppliers must comply with applicable nondiscrimination laws.

 Privacy and Confidentiality